Monmouth University, Department of Biology

 - Faculty Fellow, Monmouth University, Fall 2019-Spring 2021 – The Faculty Fellowship is a new, University-wide competitive program that provides a one-course load reduction for four semesters, a summer stiped ($10,000), and research funds ($5,000) to support two faculty per award year in their collaborations with campus research centers.

 - Summer Faculty Fellowship, Monmouth University, Summer 2019 – This fellowship provides a summer stipend ($10,000) to support faculty pursuing research or other scholarly activities.

-- Extreme Science and Engineering Discovery Environment (XSEDE), NSF, Co-PI with Dr.Michael Nachman, Environmental Adaptation in house mice, 2013-present, competitive computational resource research grant valued at ~$18,000 annually.
-I also have a new start-up allocation as sole PI.
+- Extreme Science and Engineering Discovery Environment (XSEDE), NSF, Co-PI with Dr.Michael Nachman, Environmental Adaptation in house mice, 2013-present, competitive computational resource research grant valued at ~$12,000 annually.

 - Urban Coast Institute Faculty Enrichment Grant.
 Using population genetics to inform management of New Jersey fisheries, $5,000.
 Spring 2018.

 - European Society for Evolutionary Biology Outreach Grant.
 DNA Unraveled: Strawberry DNA Extraction.
 1,000€.
 Fall 2017.

 - Genetics Society of America, TAGC Travel Grant, 2016

 - Genetics Society of America, DeLill Nasser Award for Professional Development, 2012

 - Summer Institute for Statistical Genetics Scholarship, 2009

 - Marie Curie ITN, Travel Grant, Theory of Speciation Workshop, 2009